Restream/reindexer/readme.md

 ### Aggregations

 Reindexer allows to retrieve aggregated results.
-Currently Average, Sum, Minimum, Maximum Facet and Distinct aggregations are supported.
+Currently Count, CountCached, Average, Sum, Minimum, Maximum, Facet and Distinct aggregations are supported.

+- `Count` - get total number of documents that meet the querie's conditions
+- `CountCached` - get total number of documents that meet the querie's conditions.
+Result value will be cached and may be reused by the other queries with CountCached aggregation
 - `AggregateMax` - get maximum field value
 - `AggregateMin` - get minimum field value
 - `AggregateSum` - get sum field value